 Here are some more ideas:

-- with vegan roast and vegan mashed sweet potato
+- alongside vegan sweet potato casserole or vegan mashed sweet potato

 - with vegan meatloaf or mushroom lentil loaf